Who are we and what do we do?

 Who are Pfeg?

 pfeg (Personal Finance Education Group) is an independent charity helping schools to plan and teach personal finance relevant to students' lives and needs.
-Our mission is to ensure that all young people leaving school have the confidence, skills and knowledge in financial matters to participate fully in society.

 To make sense of the options open to them in adult life and become responsible consumers, children and young people need to learn to manage money - now.